Need more information or have questions? Call 360-385-9160.

 Paints, stains, solvents, and caulking – Never dispose of in sink, toilet, or other drain.
 Full cans of acrylic/latex paint may be accepted at Waste Not Want Not.
 Call first.

-- 1-lb disposable – go in trash if empty otherwise, take to HHW Facility.
+- 1-lb disposable – go in trash if empty otherwise, visit the Hazardous Waste page for where and when to dispose of these.

 Smoke alarms – Safe to put in the trash.
 Some contain a tiny amount of radioactive material, but far less than ordinary background radiation found in nature.